 Cortex provides a standard, opinionated way to organize information about all of your services and enables functionality such as:

-Reach out to us on our home page to request a demo, we'd love to show you what we've built and help prevent some of the headaches that come with a service oriented architecture.
+Reach out to us to request a demo, we'd love to show you what we've built and help prevent some of the headaches that come with a service oriented architecture.
 Onboard to a modern microservice catalog today!